 Please remember to keep the original receipt you received from the merchant at the time of purchase as the transaction details listed in Samsung Pay are not an official receipt.

 Samsung Pay is locked when the device is locked.
-A PIN or Fingerprint is required per transaction in order to use Samsung Pay.
+A PIN or biometric ID is required per transaction in order to use Samsung Pay.